jpswade/jpswade.github.io/_posts/2011-03-23-replace-strings-in-mysq.md

   - Wordpress
 ---
 <p class="lead">
-  If you ever need to make big changes to your site, such as moving directory or changing the domain name you&#8217;ll know that you&#8217;ll have to make changes to the database for that to take affect.
+  If you ever need to make big changes to your site, such as moving directory or changing the domain name you'll know that you'll have to make changes to the database for that to take affect.
 </p>

 <!--more-->